jeziorny/kbjzr-blog/content/posts/amp-it-up-wstep.md

 ---
-title: ""Apm It Up - wstęp do polskiego wydania""
+title: "Apm It Up - wstęp do polskiego wydania"
 date: "2025-10-20T10:00:00.000Z"
 ---
 # "Apm It Up - wstęp do polskiego wydania